Cost of LivingUpdated May 2026

 How does Fort Worth compare to other south cities?

-Among southern cities in our database, Fort Worth ranks on the higher end for cost of living.
+Among southern cities in our database, Fort Worth ranks near the middle for cost of living.
 Nearby alternatives include Arlington and Dallas.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Fort Worth?